codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

 ### Quality dashboard, Coverage dashboard, Quality pull request list page, and Coverage pull request list page {: id="migrated-pages" }

-On <!-- TODO ALA-845 Date -->, the [Quality dashboard](../../repositories/repository-dashboard.md), [Coverage dashboard](../../repositories-coverage/repository-dashboard.md), [Quality pull request list page](../../repositories/pull-requests.md), and [Coverage pull request list page](../../repositories-coverage/pull-requests.md) were set to get data from the new Coverage engine.
+On February 6th 2024, the [Quality dashboard](../../repositories/repository-dashboard.md), [Coverage dashboard](../../repositories-coverage/repository-dashboard.md), [Quality pull request list page](../../repositories/pull-requests.md), and [Coverage pull request list page](../../repositories-coverage/pull-requests.md) were set to get data from the new Coverage engine.

 ### Quality pull request page

-A redesigned [Quality pull request](../../repositories/pull-requests.md) page is planned to be released in the near future and will get all the data from the new Coverage engine.
+A redesigned [Quality pull request](../../repositories/pull-requests.md) page is planned to be released in the near future and will get coverage data from the new Coverage engine.

 ### Coverage pull request page {: id="diff-tabs"}